jgmac1106/Gear-Up/storyteller.md

 You will be a storyteller across many modes.
 Yet you do not need to be a master of all.
 Just have the ability to determine what you do not know, the skills to learn collaborativley, and the flexibility to work remotely with the team.

+A basic understanding of HTML/CSS, Adobe Creative Suite or video editing would be nice skillsets to bring.
+Being in tune with the general pulse of the web is required.

 Please send or include links to any of the following channels where you represent yourself publicly and professionally.
 * Your website(s)
 * GitHub Profile